Cook, Learn, and Share to Fight Hunger.

 • If you’re baking and the recipe calls for unsalted butter but you only have salted on hand, feel free to use it – just be sure to omit or reduce any additional salt called for in the recipe.
 The salt already present in the butter will usually be enough to provide the desired flavor balance.

-Unsalted or Salted Butter?
+Unsalted Butter and Salted Butter?

 Unsalted Butter